-

 What are the key investment terms which a venture investor looks for in the jurisdiction including representations and warranties, class of share, board representation (and observers), voting and other control rights, redemption rights, anti-dilution protection and information rights?

-As part of the investment agreement, the key terms typically address (i) the company’s current valuation including the basis of its calculation (usually on a fully diluted basis), (ii) the specific investment amount, the class of preferred shares to be subscribed by the investor, (iii) an independent title and business guarantee catalogue and corresponding legal consequences to claim monetary damages and (iv) anti-dilution protection rights, which may range from broad-based weighted average to full ratchet mechanisms.
+As part of the investment agreement, the terms most relevant to a venture capital investor typically include (i) the company’s current valuation including the basis of its calculation (usually on a fully diluted basis), (ii) the specific investment amount and the class of preferred shares to be subscribed by the investor, (iii) an independent title and business guarantee catalogue, (iv) provisions governing liability caps and other limitations of liability in the event of breaches of such guarantees, (v) the applicable limitation periods; and (vi) anti-dilution protection rights, which may range from broad-based weighted average to full ratchet mechanisms.

-In addition, a venture capital investor will secure its investment through specific rights, including: (i) information and reporting rights, (ii) exit-related rights (e.g. lock-up provisions, tag- and drag-along rights) and (iii) disposal restrictions.
+Furthermore, a venture capital investor will secure its investment through specific rights, including: (i) information and reporting rights, (ii) exit-related rights (e.g. lock-up provisions, tag- and drag-along rights) and (iii) disposal restrictions.
 The core commercial element of the shareholders’ agreement is the liquidation and proceeds preference based on which (exit) proceeds will be distributed among the shareholders.
 The prevailing standard in Germany is the “last in, first out” principle, implemented through a non-participating liquidation preference (einfache anrechenbare Erlösverteilungspräferenz).
 This mechanism ensures that the investor receives a return of its original investment amount before any distributions are made to ordinary shareholders and is primarily designed to provide downside protection in the event of an exit.

 -